 Capacity to Consent.
 The ability of the Person with a Disability to make informed decisions concerning his or her own person or property, including but not limited to, whether or not to accept Protective Services.

 Caretaker.
 Any State Agency or any individual responsible for the health and welfare of a Person with a Disability by providing for or directly providing assistance in meeting a Daily Living Need, which cannot otherwise be performed by the Person with a Disability without assistance, regardless of the location at which such assistance occurs.
-Minor children and adults adjudicated incapacitated by a court of law shall not be deemed to be Caretakers.
+Minor children, unless the minor child is receiving compensation for serving as a Caretaker, and adults adjudicated incapacitated by a court of law shall not be deemed to be Caretakers.
 Caregiver and Caretaker may be used interchangeably without changing the meaning of either.

+Care Provider.
+A Caretaker who is employed by, or contracts with, the Department or an Employer to provide services or supports to a Person with an Intellectual Disability or a Person with a Developmental Disability.
+Care Providers include Caretakers in any program licensed, contracted, or funded by the Department.

+A Care Provider shall be considered to be contracting with or employed by the Department or an Employer irrespective of whether the Care Provider is receiving compensation for services, including volunteers, interns, work-study participants, or any other similar unpaid position.

 Commission.
 The Disabled Persons Protection Commission.

 Commissioners.
 The Commissioners of the Disabled Persons Protection Commission.

+Department.
+The Department of Developmental Services as organized under M.G.L. c.
+19B.

 Daily Living Needs.
 The essential requirements necessary to safeguard the well-being, physical and mental health and welfare, and basic safe daily functioning of a Person with a Disability, including but not limited to, the provision of medical care for physical and mental health needs, assistance with personal hygiene, the provision of food, clothing, heated and ventilated habitable shelter, transportation, and protection from health and safety hazards.

+Division.
+The Division of Administrative Law Appeals as organized under M.G.L. c.
+7, § 4H.

 Disclosure of Documents.
 The right of the assigned investigator to inspect and copy any document required to be made available pursuant to M.G.L. c.
 19C, § 5(1), including any document plainly not irrelevant to any matter under investigation pursuant to M.G.L. c.
-19C and in the possession of any mandated reporter or any State Agency or any other entity which employs a mandated reporter and which is acting as custodian of the documents; provided that a written request has been submitted by the assigned investigator.
+19C and in the possession of any Mandated Reporter or any State Agency, Employer, or any other entity which employs a mandated reporter and which is acting as custodian of the documents; provided that a written request has been submitted by the assigned investigator.

 Emergency.
-A situation involving an allegation of the presence of imminent Serious Physical Injury or Serious Emotional Injury, or both, to a Person with a Disability that requires an immediate response to protect the Person with a Disability from such Serious Physical Injury or Serious Emotional Injury.
+A situation involving an allegation of the presence of imminent Serious Physical Injury or Serious Emotional Injury or Abuse Per Se, , to a Person with a Disability that requires an immediate response to protect the Person with a Disability from such Serious Physical Injury, Serious Emotional Injury or Abuse Per Se.

 Emergency Protective Services.
-Those services provided in response to an Emergency to mitigate and/or eliminate imminent Serious Physical Injury or Serious Emotional Injury, or both, to a Person with a Disability.
+Those services provided in response to an Emergency to mitigate and/or eliminate imminent Serious Physical Injury or Serious Emotional Injury or Abuse Per Se, to a Person with a Disability.

+Employer.
+An entity that provides services or treatment to a Person with an Intellectual Disability or a Person with a Developmental Disability pursuant to: (a) a contract or agreement with the Department; (b) funding administered by the Department; or (c) a license issued pursuant to M.G.L. c.
+19B, § 15 or 15A.